eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentResponse.md

 NewEzsigndocumentResponseWithDefaults instantiates a new EzsigndocumentResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsigndocumentID

+`func (o *EzsigndocumentResponse) GetPkiEzsigndocumentID() int32`

+GetPkiEzsigndocumentID returns the PkiEzsigndocumentID field if non-nil, zero value otherwise.

+### GetPkiEzsigndocumentIDOk

+`func (o *EzsigndocumentResponse) GetPkiEzsigndocumentIDOk() (*int32, bool)`

+GetPkiEzsigndocumentIDOk returns a tuple with the PkiEzsigndocumentID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsigndocumentID

+`func (o *EzsigndocumentResponse) SetPkiEzsigndocumentID(v int32)`

+SetPkiEzsigndocumentID sets PkiEzsigndocumentID field to given value.

 ### GetFkiEzsignfolderID